xmengkinaxis/CPP/System Design Interview Checklist.md

 **Consideration**
 * Which database system should we use?
 NoSQL like Cassandra or MySQL?
 * Separate the most frequently and less frequently accessed storage clusters from each other for optimal access time; can apply different configurations, cache strategies, shardings;
+* Separate the read and the write???

 ## 4.1 Database Schema or components/classes and their relationship/connection (static)
-What to store? objects, and their relations <br>
+What to store? objects/entities, and their relations <br>
 Table, Relationship <br>
 Primary Key <br>
 Foreign Key  <br>